rayhan0x01/AnyWhisper/WAYLAND_SETUP.md

 # Wayland Global Shortcut Setup

-This guide explains how to set up the voice-to-text application with **true OS-level global shortcuts** that work in Wayland.
+This guide explains how to set up the any-whisper application with **true OS-level global shortcuts** that work in Wayland.

 ## Architecture